 slice_address: 10 bits.
 (Note: this could have been further reduced by using tile-based slice addresses.)

-slice_type: (3+8*1)/9 bits; I picture taking 3 bits, and B pictures taking 1 bit
+slice_type: (3+(N-1)*1)/N bits; I picture taking 3 bits, and B pictures taking 1 bit

 slice_hps_id: 1 bit

 The overhead of the HPS was estimated to be 24 bits per picture (16 bits for the NAL unit header, 16 bits for NAL unit length assuming ISOBMFF encapsulation, 8 bits for initial flags and RBSB byte alignment).
 Note that the slice header that would be contained in the HPS is already included in the bitrate of the encoded bitstream.